 These tips should help you become a profitable MMA bettors, but you will need to do a ton of research and fully immerse yourself into MMA in order to beat the sportsbooks.

-The facts are these…In this combat sport anyone (and yes, that means any favorite- Jones, Johnson, the list is too long) can lose at anytime.
-Undefeated records don’t last very long in this arena and even tough, tested champions can get knocked out or submitted in less time than it takes to find your remote and that means that picking the winner, unlike boxing, is never a sure thing!
+The facts are these…In this combat sport anyone can lose at anytime.
+Undefeated records don’t last very long in this arena and even tough, tested champions can get knocked out or submitted in less time than it takes to find your remote.
+That means that picking the winner, unlike in boxing, is never a sure thing!

 2. Take the unorthodox fighters who are on a roll

-If you’re bound and determined to bet the straight-up Winner then dodge the Tough Guys/KO Artists who take one to give one or are always looking for a steady diet of ground & pound and look out for the multi-skilled fighters who can end the fight in any number of ways (Silva, Jones, GSP) and who are on a roll of 3- 4 or more consecutive wins.
+If you’re determined to bet the straight-up winner then dodge the Tough Guys/KO Artists who take one to give one or are always looking for a steady diet of ground & pound and look out for the multi-skilled fighters who can end the fight in any number of ways and who are on a roll of 3- 4 or more consecutive wins.
 In any MMA/UFC match the surest direction to lay your money is with the fighter who can finish his opponent at any time and comes at his man from every conceivable angle.
-Pay particular attention to fighters who possess superior defensive skills matched to rock solid striking, strong submissions and deadly ju-jitsu.
+Pay particular attention to fighters who possess superior defensive skills matched with rock solid striking, strong submissions and deadly ju-jitsu.

 3. Obvious mismatches abound

-Anytime a man enters the cage without at least 2 of the requisite skills (especially but not exclusively when they lack either legitimate striking or wrestling ability) against a well rounded, experienced MMA/UFC opponent (Couture vs. Tucker anyone?) then listen up….BET THE RANCH BECAUSE THEY CANNOT AND WILL NOT HANG!
+Anytime a man enters the cage without at least 2 of the requisite skills (especially but not exclusively when they lack either legitimate striking or wrestling ability) against a well rounded, experienced MMA/UFC opponent then listen up….BET THE RANCH BECAUSE THEY WILL NOT HANG!

 4. 1st Fight losers often make rematch winners